trentbrew/beef-db/README.md

 ## Next Steps (When You're Ready!)

-Check the TODOs in `beef.js` for your next learning challenges:
+Check the TODOs in `beef.js` for next steps:

 1. Add command flags (--cut=, --qty=)
 2. Save data to a file